KennethEnevoldsen/tomsup/README.md

 ### A todolist:

-* The first thing
-* The second thing
-* the last thing
+Need to have
+- rework of WSLS

+Nice to have:
+- Smart initialize ToM
+- reinforcement learner agent

 ## LICENSE

-PACKAGENAME is released under the Apache License [LICENSE, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+tomsup is released under the Apache [License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).